-Requests submitted while replaying the queue are delayed until the queue is empty, to ensure all requests are played in the right order.
+Any request made while the client is processing the queue will be delayed until the queue is empty.
+This ensures that all requests are played in the right order.

 offlineQueuePush event is fired whenever a request is queued.
-It provides to its listeners an object containing a
+It will emit an object containing a

 query property, describing the queued request, and an optional

 cb property containing the corresponding callback, if any.